soundprediction/go-gline-rs/README.md

 # go-gline-rs

-Go bindings for [GLiNER](https://github.com/urchade/GLiNER).This library allows you to perform Named Entity Recognition (NER) and Relation Extraction using GLiNER models directly in your Go applications.
+Go bindings for [GLiNER](https://github.com/urchade/GLiNER), or specifically for the excellent Rust implementation [gliner-rs](https://github.com/fbilhaut/gline-rs).
+This library allows you to perform Named Entity Recognition (NER) and Relation Extraction using GLiNER models directly in your Go applications.

 ## Features